Richardkimyo/TACC/README.md

 # TACC
-This is official codes for TACC
+This is codes for TACC
+Once our paper is accepted, the model code will be made available.